Skmt3P/workspace/README.md

 #### Business Description
 I worked remotely to develop the app.
 The app is specific to the music industry and allows users to manage your playlists and albums.
 I was responsible for the markup and development of the front end using Nuxt.js, the API was sufficient It was not maintained and it was very difficult to work with the back-end team.
 #### Technology
-HTML, CSS, Nuxt.js, Laravel, Adobe XD, Trello
+HTML, CSS, Nuxt.js, Laravel, Adobe XD, Trello, Chart.js

 ----------